KCprsnlcc/chatbot-app/README.md

 ## How It Works

+### Dual Recognition Approach

-1. **Intent Recognition**: The app uses a neural network to classify user messages into predefined intents.
+The chatbot uses a two-tiered approach to understand user messages:

-2. **Training Process**:
+1. **Pattern Matching (Primary)**:
-   - The model is trained on the patterns in `intents.json`
+   - User input is compared against patterns in the intents.json file
-   - Text is preprocessed using bag-of-words vectorization
-   - A simple feed-forward neural network classifies the vectors into intents
+   - A string similarity algorithm calculates the best match
+   - Combines Jaccard similarity and pattern coverage for robust matching
-   - The trained model is converted to TensorFlow.js format
+   - Works even if the ML model fails to load

-3. **Client-Side Processing**:
+2. **Neural Network Classification (Secondary)**:
+   - The app uses a neural network to classify user messages into predefined intents
+   - Provides a fallback when pattern matching is ambiguous

+### Processing Flow

-   - When a user sends a message, it's vectorized using the same approach
+1. When a user sends a message, it first goes through pattern matching
-   - The TensorFlow.js model predicts the intent
+2. The system finds the intent with the most similar pattern
-   - A response is selected from the matching intent's response array
+3. If similarity is above threshold, it selects a response from that intent
+4. If no good match is found, it falls back to the ML model (if available)
-   - The UI updates with typing indicators and the response
+5. The UI updates with typing indicators and the selected response

+### Fallback Mechanisms

+The chatbot includes multiple fallback layers:

+1. If pattern matching fails → Try ML model
+2. If ML model fails → Use default responses
+3. If intents.json fails to load → Use built-in default intents
+4. If everything fails → Use generic responses

 ## Model Training